polleyg/gcp-rpi-robot/README.md

 Right now this server is just a WIP and shouldn't be merged with the main branch.
 Some features haven't been moved over yet.
 Like taking pictures and identifying for example.

+ALERT: This code is untested.
+So if it doesn't work please alert mewith the error!

 Archie, Michelle and Graham